Hibernate Interview IMP Question

 }

-After executing the above deletion program, check the database, the record of 1234 of dept table and its associated records of employee table are deleted.
-This is the power of Hibernate.
-Is it so simple in JDBC?
+and its associated records of employee table are deleted.
+This is the power of

-What are the types of inheritance models in Hibernate?
+What are the types of

-There are three types of inheritance models in Hibernate:
+There are three types of

-• Table per class hierarchy
+class hierarchy

-• Table per subclass
+- Table per

-• Table per concrete class
+concrete class

 Application required by hibernate